Category: Health and Well-being

 • Be mindful of allowing your feelings to overrule reasoned thinking

 Listed above are just a few simple rules you must play by.
-If you want to win, remove your confusion, and follow one set of rules only.
+If you want to win, remove your confusion and follow one set of rules only.
 The correct set.

 • Getting to Grips with Illusions, Delusions, and Reality with Mindfulness

 Does it actually matter if we live our lives ignorant of our delusions and illusions?
-One thing is for sure, our minds are very adept at keeping our reality inline with our beliefs
+One thing is for sure, our minds are very adept at keeping our reality in line with our beliefs

-For me it all comes down to value.
+For me, it all comes down to value.
 In other words, is there true value in moving through life (or just for a measured amount of time) basing our thoughts and actions on those things that are far removed from reality?
-And of course we must consider that delusions, from a subjective point of view, are reality.
+And of course, we must consider that delusions, from a subjective point of view, are reality.

 So perhaps all we need ask is whether our thoughts and behaviour based on delusions (our illusions are very easily disproved) are damaging to ourselves and others?